pyOpenSci/python-package-guide/_sources/tutorials/1-installable-code.md.txt

 :::{todo}
 Add this back in when the lesson is published
 - Activate the Python environment that you wish to use.
-If you need help with working with virtual environments [check out this lesson](extras/1-create-environment.md).
+If you need help with working with virtual environments check out this lesson (add link).
 :::

 ```bash